knolleary/node-red-workshop-photobooth/docs/part3/adding-controls.md

 The `ui_webcam` node is fairly self-contained - providing both the live view of the camera as well as the button to trigger taking a photo.

-They node also supports being triggered by the flow it is wired to - something we'll make use of next.
+The node also supports being triggered by passing it a message with the `msg.capture` property set - something we'll make use of next.

 1. Add a `ui_button` node.
 Configure it as follows:
      - Set its group to the existing `WebCam` group.